LucaPetrescu/stackverflow-backend/README.md

 ##### 3. Users should be able to reply to a post (answer questions)

-	This is handle by the Reply Service.
+	This is handled by the Reply Service.
 Everytime the user wants to answer a question, the Post Service will take care of that.
 It will also write the response to the DB.
 Also, a Post entry will keep an array of replies IDs to keep track of the replies from that specific post.

 ##### 4. Users should be able to upvote or downvote posts